 Occasionally, we may ask you for additional personal information such as your gender, your age or your occupation.
 This type of information is only collected directly from you and you can always decline to provide the information.

-In order to provide you with the products or services you request, we may disclose your personal information to our consultants, contractors and service providers performing services for us including (but not limited to) mail-house, email distribution, art union administration, Commission for Children and Young People and Child Guardian, legal and accounting.
+In order to provide you with the products or services you request, we may disclose your personal information to our consultants, contractors and service providers performing services for us including (but not limited to) systems management, mail-house, email distribution, art union administration, Commission for Children and Young People and Child Guardian, legal and accounting.

 We will not disclose your personal information to third parties unless we have reasonable grounds to believe: